veyon/docs/admin/ldap.rst

 	Default: *disabled*

 .. hint:: If objects of a single type reside in various object trees (e.g. users in ``CN=Teachers`` and also in ``CN=Students``), the parameter for the respective object tree can be left empty and the option :guilabel:`Perform recursive search operations in object trees` can be activated.
-In this case a recursive search through the complete LDAP-directory starting from the Base-DN is performed.
+In this case a recursive search through the complete LDAP directory starting from the Base DN is performed.
 However, you should by all means set the :ref:`Object Filter <ObjectFilter>` for the respective object type.

 Object Attributes